hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 ## 5. Kafka-Style Log
+> As Gregor Samsa awoke one morning from uneasy dreams he found himself transformed in his bed into a gigantic insect.
+> - Clark Kent, probably

 It's a bird, it's a plane... it's tiny kafka!
 No, not  _[that kafka](https://en.wikipedia.org/wiki/Franz_Kafka)_.
 This one's what people use as a message bus, or broker, or messsage queue or event stream, [event sourcing](https://microservices.io/patterns/data/event-sourcing.html) all the words, as it turns out stream processing is a big deal and super important infra[^14]

 > Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

-In a nutshell this is [multi-producer, multi-consumer problem](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem), a [classic computer science/OS concurency problem](https://pages.cs.wisc.edu/~remzi/OSTEP/threads-cv.pdf) aka the "bounded buffer" problem, with _a twist_.
+In a nutshell this is a [multi-producer, multi-consumer problem](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem), a [classic computer science/OS concurency problem](https://pages.cs.wisc.edu/~remzi/OSTEP/threads-cv.pdf) aka the "bounded buffer" problem, with _a twist_.

 You have 'producer' or writer threads, and 'consumer' threads which process or transform the written data, how to connect the two? -- a shared buffer or 'queue' that both threads can access and synchronize r/w access to.

- go's channel abstraction solves a subset of this generalised problem, yet, here as hinted we have a unique distributed systems key difference in assumptions:
+ go's channel abstraction solves a subset of this generalised problem, yet, here as hinted we have key differences in assumptions for distributed systems:

  1. when you read from a channel, this "event" is dequeued or destroyed.
  2. It's **guaranteed** this destructive r/w will happen or it won't, **exactly once**.
  3. There's effectively a **reliable link** between the producing go routine and the consuming go routine, it's just a pointer hop away.
+ 4. goroutines may panic or fail and be observed to do so immediately, transparently and consistently according to the [runtime memory model](https://go.dev/ref/mem)

+In distributed systems none of this makes sense, except the first.

-In the publisher/subscriber model of protocols like [AMQP](https://www.rabbitmq.com/tutorials/amqp-concepts), a publisher "pushes"/delivers messages to the broker (durably or transiently) which in turn actively fowards the message to the consumer until it ACKs this message then it is typically destroyed/removed [^9].
+In the classic publisher/subscriber model of protocols like [AMQP](https://www.rabbitmq.com/tutorials/amqp-concepts), a publisher "pushes"/delivers messages to the broker queue (durably or transiently) which in turn actively fowards the message to the consumer until it ACKs this message then it is typically destroyed/removed [^9].

 However Kafka is a _**log based** message broker_ not a queue.